chef/chef-web-docs/chef_master/source/windows.rst

 ``--sudo-preserve-home``
    Use to preserve the non-root user's ``HOME`` environment.

-   New in Chef Client 12.6.

 ``-t TEMPLATE``, ``--bootstrap-template TEMPLATE``
    The bootstrap template to use.
 This may be the name of a bootstrap template---``chef-full``, for example---or it may be the full path to an Embedded Ruby (ERB) template that defines a custom bootstrap.
 Default value: ``chef-full``, which installs the chef-client using the Chef installer on all supported platforms.

-   New in Chef Client 12.0.

 ``--use-sudo-password``
    Perform a bootstrap operation with sudo; specify the password with the ``-P`` (or ``--ssh-password``) option.